-Missed tests and class activities: Students who are absent from class for any reason (e.g., COVID, other illness or injury, family situation) and who require consideration for missed academic work (e.g., graded group activities, term tests) should report their absence through the online absence declaration.
+Missed tests: Students who are absent for a term test for any reason (e.g., COVID, other illness or injury, family situation) should report their absence through the online absence declaration.
 The declaration is available on ACORN under the Profile and Settings menu.
-Students should also advise their instructor of their absence as soon as possible, ideally prior to the test/class date, but NO LATER than one week after the date.
+Students should also advise their instructor of their absence as soon as possible, ideally prior to the test date, but NO LATER than one week after the date.

-Students will have to write a supplemental test/activity.
-Failure to write a supplemental test or class activity within a reasonable time frame will result in a mark of zero for that component.
+Students will have to write a supplemental test.
+Failure to write a supplemental test within a reasonable time frame will result in a mark of zero for that component.
 It is the student's responsibility to contact the course instructor to schedule a make-up test or class activity.